 Visit your refrigerator more than your pantry.

-You do that my spending more time shopping for fresh produce and less time in the packaged food aisles of the grocery store.
-"The best thing you can do for your belly is to give up processed foods," says trainer Mark Langowsky.
-A study in the journal Food Nutrition Research found that our bodies burn only 50 percent as many calories digesting processed foods as they do real foods.
+You do that by spending more time shopping for fresh produce and less time in the packaged food aisles of the grocery store.
+"The best thing you can do for your belly is to give up processed foods," says trainer Mark Langowski.
+A study in the journal Food Nutrition Research found that our bodies burn only 50% as many calories digesting processed foods as they do real foods.
 "So it's like eating twice as much, even if the calories are the same!" says Langowski.